Itz-KunalGupta/Health_Prediction-/README.md

 # Health_Prediction_Model  🩺🤖
 Can be made to  Predict Multiple Disease

 Overview 🌟

-This project is a cutting-edge health prediction system leveraging machine learning to assess the likelihood of health issues like heart attacks etc  based on various health parameters. 💡
+This project is a cutting-edge health prediction system leveraging machine learning to assess the likelihood of health issues like heart attacks, etc., based on various health parameters. 💡

 We used two machine learning algorithms to ensure robust predictions.
-The system showcases not only the likelihood of a condition but also provides insights when predictions differ, including confidence percentages. 🧠✨ With an accuracy of 83.7% and well-balanced recall of 97% in one model & 87% in other model , this project highlights the importance of precision in health analytics. 🏆
+The system showcases not only the likelihood of a condition but also provides insights when predictions differ, including confidence percentages. 🧪✨ With an accuracy of 83.7% and a well-balanced recall of 93% in one model & 87% in the other, this project highlights the importance of precision in health analytics. 🏆

 Data Collection 📊